temporalio/documentation/docs/go-signals.md

 two options for passing data to the Workflow implementation:

 * Via start parameters
-* As return values from activities
+* As return values from Activities

 With start parameters, we could only pass in values before Workflow execution began.

-Return values from activities allowed us to pass information to a running Workflow, but this approach comes with its own complications.
+Return values from Activities allowed us to pass information to a running Workflow, but this approach comes with its own complications.
 One major drawback is reliance on polling.
-This means that the data needs to be stored in a third-party location until it's ready to be picked up by the activity.
-Further, the lifecycle of this activity requires management, and the activity requires manual restart if it fails before acquiring the data.
+This means that the data needs to be stored in a third-party location until it's ready to be picked up by the Activity.
+Further, the lifecycle of this Activity requires management, and the Activity requires manual restart if it fails before acquiring the data.

 **Signals**, on the other hand, provide a fully asynchronous and durable mechanism for providing data to